mitkox/oda/README.md

 Radicle: `rad://z2ELVemM12PrcCMfi7dQCTHfsWPNh`

+### 2025-04 Changelog Summary:

+- **Feature Enhancements:**
+  - Enhanced GPU support with automatic CUDA version detection and installation.
+  - Expanded AI/ML library selection with the inclusion of Transformers and Hugging Face libraries.
+  - Added support for PyTorch 2.2.1 and CUDA 12.1.
+- **Package Updates:**
+  - Updated TensorFlow to version 2.15.0.
+  - Updated CUDA Driver to version 535.
+- **Distribution Support:**
+  - Extended support to include Debian 12 and Fedora 39.

 ## Overview

 ODA is a comprehensive setup script that transforms a fresh Linux installation into a complete AI development environment.
 It automates the installation and configuration of essential tools, libraries, and environments commonly used in AI development.